kurrik/twittergo-examples/README.md

     <Twitter access token>
     <Twitter access token secret>

+Note: As the examples are written, the end of line char in the CREDENTIALS file must be in UNIX format (LF and not CR+LF) otherwise the authentication fails.

-Note that some examples (like `tweet`) actually write to the API, so use a testing account!
+Some examples (like `tweet`) actually write to the API, so use a testing account!

 To run an example: